januschung/januschung.github.io/docs/blog/posts/oci-terraform-ansible.md

 summary: >
   Building a fully automated CI/CD pipeline on Oracle Cloud Infrastructure using Terraform, Ansible, Docker Compose, Traefik, DuckDNS, and GitHub Actions—all within the free tier.
 ---
+# The DevOps Odyssey: Fully Automating OCI App Deployment with Terraform, Ansible, and Docker

 ## Introduction: The Engineer's Drive for Automation